-Our Lung Cancer Sreening program is approved by the Massachusetts Department of Public Health Radiation Control Program as a “healing arts screening program.”
+Brigham and Women's Hospital/Brigham and Women's Faulkner Hospital’s Lung Cancer Screening program is approved by the Massachusetts Department of Public Health Radiation Control Program as a “healing arts screening program.”
 Additionally, the American College of Radiology recognizes our site as a “designated Lung Cancer Screening Center.”
 These designations assure our patients that they will receive the very best quality care while minimizing the radiation dose.

 The number of cigarettes you have smoked in your lifetime is described in “pack-years.”
 If you smoke 1 pack of cigarettes (20 cigarettes) every day for 1 year, you have smoked 1 pack-year.
 You may not always smoke exactly the same number of cigarettes every day but using average estimates, you can understand how much you have smoked in pack-years.

 Offering comprehensive medical, surgical and psychiatric care as well as complete emergency, ambulatory and diagnostic services to residents of southwest Boston and the surrounding suburbs.